terra-o/.github/profile/readme.md

 ## About

-Terra O is a web application being developed during [NASA International Space Apps Challenge 2022](https://www.spaceappschallenge.org/) that provides useful capacity building resources gateway on Earth Observations.
+Terra O is a web application developed during [NASA International Space Apps Challenge 2022](https://www.spaceappschallenge.org/) that provides capacity building resources to Earth Observations.
+Intended and specifically built to help policymakers all around the world use Earth data to base decisions in order to address natural disasters, land management issues, the impacts of climate change, and other environmental issues.

 ## Authors

-A project made by Gabriel da Costa, [Gabriel Willian Bartmanovicz](https://github.com/obielwb), [João Pedro Ferreira Barbosa](https://github.com/ojpbarbosa) and [Víctor Augusto De Paula Gonçalves](https://github.com/VauP).
+A project made by [Gabriel Willian Bartmanovicz](https://github.com/obielwb), [João Pedro Ferreira Barbosa](https://github.com/ojpbarbosa) and [Víctor Augusto De Paula Gonçalves](https://github.com/VauP).